-Students must be in good academic standing to travel to conferences.
-Students on academic warning/probation or disciplinary probation may not travel to professional associations meetings, conferences, or similar events.
+Students must be in good standing to travel to conferences.
+Students on academic warning/probation or disciplinary probation may not receive travel funds from the institution to attend professional associations meetings, conferences, or similar events.
 Students who are academically struggling are discouraged from spending time away from their studies by attending such events.